Current Vacancies at DAMTP

 The following Fellowship schemes are advertised annually (closing dates are usually in the August - November period) but you may find relevant information at the links below.
 Please refer back to this page on a regular basis for updates on funding opportunities.

 The scheme provides the opportunity to build an independent research career.
 Those appointed are expected to be strong candidates for permanent posts in universities at the end of their fellowships.

-Initially funding is provided for five years.
-It may then be followed by an extension of three years or, in exceptional circumstances, up to a maximum of 10 years.
+Initially funding is provided for five years with the opportunity to apply for an extension of three additional years.
 The University Research Fellowship provides researchers with maximum flexibility and can be held part-time, and allows sabbaticals, secondments or international experience.

 Contact: The Royal Society at http://royalsociety.org/grants/contact-us/ for more information.

 Application Closing Date: The DAMTP deadline for receipt of outline applications is Friday 6 September, 2013.
 The Royal Society deadline for receipt of full applications is Tuesday 17 September 2013.